projectcalico/calico/docs/Orchestrators.md

 The rules are executed in order for each packet to/from the container.
 If the packet matches a rule, the given action is executed an further rules are not executed.

-For example, to allow incoming traffic on port 80 and block all other incomming traffic use the following.
+For example, to allow incoming traffic on port 80 and block all other incoming traffic use the following.

 	{
 	  "inbound": [{"src_ports": [80], "action": "allow"},